"Avengers: Endgame" first reactions are here: "Everything you want it to be and more"

 The positive reviews continued.
 Ramin Setoodeh of Variety tweeted "there wasn't a dry eye in the house."
 Writer Mark Hughes called it "the film of the year," and warned fans to "reset your expectations AGAIN."
 Comicbook.com's Brandon David also summed it nicely, "I feel like that movie was made for every Marvel fan, everywhere."

 Fans now only have to wait until Friday before they judge it for themselves.
-In the meantime, watch the movie trailer here.
+In the meantime, watch the movie trailer below: